getsentry/craft/docs/src/content/docs/github-actions.md

 3. **Categorizes the PR** - Matches the PR to changelog categories based on labels and commit patterns
 4. **Suggests version bump** - Based on matched categories with semver fields (major/minor/patch)
 5. **Highlights PR entries** - The current PR is rendered with blockquote style (displayed with a left border in GitHub)
-6. **Posts a comment** - Creates or updates a comment on the PR with the changelog preview
+6. **Displays the preview** - Posts as a PR comment (default) or creates a neutral check run with job summary (when `comment: false`)
-7. **Auto-updates** - The comment is automatically updated when you update the PR (push commits, edit title/description, or change labels)
+7. **Auto-updates** - The preview is automatically updated when you update the PR (push commits, edit title/description, or change labels)

 :::note
 The version bump suggestion requires categories in your `.github/release.yml` to have